Started June 2020 as a professor at University of Helsinki

 Email: Minna van Gerven-Haanpaa

-Dr. Minna van Gerven is Assistant Professor of Sociology of Governance at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
-Minna’s research activities are taken within the Institute for Innovation and Governance (IGS) and she primarily lectures in the European Public Administration (EPA) Bachelor and the Global and European Studies (ES) Master programmes.
+Dr. Minna van Gerven (nee Haanpää) is Assistant Professor of European Public Policy at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
+Minna’s teaches in the Management, Society & Technology (MS&T) and Health Sciences (HS) Bachelor Programmes and in Global and European Studies (ES) Master programme.